cosmos/ibc-go/docs/ibc/overview.md

 ### [Packets](https://github.com/cosmos/ibc-go/blob/main/modules/core/04-channel)

 Modules communicate with each other by sending packets over IBC channels.
-As previously mentioned, all IBC packets contain the destination `portID` and `channelID` along with the source `portID` and `channelID`.
+All IBC packets contain the destination `portID` and `channelID` along with the source `portID` and `channelID`.
 This packet structure allows modules to know the sender module of a given packet.
 IBC packets contain a sequence to optionally enforce ordering.

-IBC packets also contain a `TimeoutTimestamp` and `TimeoutHeight`, which, when non-zero, determines the deadline before the receiving module must process a packet.
-If the timeout passes without the packet being successfully received, the sending module can timeout the packet and take appropriate actions.
+IBC packets also contain a `TimeoutHeight` and a `TimeoutTimestamp` that determine the deadline before the receiving module must process a packet.

 Modules send custom application data to each other inside the `Data []byte` field of the IBC packet.
-Thus, packet data is completely opaque to IBC handlers.
+Thus, packet data is opaque to IBC handlers.
 It is incumbent on a sender module to encode their application-specific packet information into the `Data` field of packets.
 The receiver module must decode that `Data` back to the original application data.

 ### [Receipts and Timeouts](https://github.com/cosmos/ibc-go/blob/main/modules/core/04-channel)

 Since IBC works over a distributed network and relies on potentially faulty relayers to relay messages between ledgers, IBC must handle the case where a packet does not get sent to its destination in a timely manner or at all.
-Thus, packets must specify a timeout height or timeout timestamp, after which a packet can no longer be successfully received on the destination chain.
+Packets must specify a non-zero value for timeout height (`TimeoutHeight`) or timeout timestamp (`TimeoutTimestamp` ) after which a packet can no longer be successfully received on the destination chain.

+- The `timeoutHeight` indicates a consensus height on the destination chain after which the packet is no longer be processed, and instead counts as having timed-out.
+- The `timeoutTimestamp` indicates a timestamp on the destination chain after which the packet is no longer be processed, and instead counts as having timed-out.

+If the timeout passes without the packet being successfully received, the sending module can timeout the packet and take appropriate actions.

-If the timeout does get reached, then a proof of packet timeout can be submitted to the original chain, which can then perform application-specific logic to timeout the packet, perhaps by rolling back the packet send changes (refunding senders any locked funds, etc.).
+If the timeout is reached, then a proof of packet timeout can be submitted to the original chain.
+The original chain can then perform application-specific logic to timeout the packet, perhaps by rolling back the packet send changes (refunding senders any locked funds, etc.).

 - In ORDERED channels, a timeout of a single packet in the channel causes the channel to close.

-If packet sequence `n` times out, then no packet at sequence `k > n` can be successfully received without violating the contract of ORDERED channels that packets are processed in the order that they are sent.
-Since ORDERED channels enforce this invariant, a proof that sequence `n` hasn't been received on the destination chain by the specified timeout of packet `n` is sufficient to timeout packet `n` and close the channel.
+    - If packet sequence `n` times out, then a packet at sequence `k > n` cannot be received without violating the contract of ORDERED channels that packets are processed in the order that they are sent.
+    - Since ORDERED channels enforce this invariant, a proof that sequence `n` has not been received on the destination chain by the specified timeout of packet `n` is sufficient to timeout packet `n` and close the channel.

+- In UNORDERED channels, the application-specific timeout logic for that packet is applied and the channel is not closed.

-- In UNORDERED channels, packets can be received in any order.
-Thus, IBC writes a packet receipt for each sequence it has received in the UNORDERED channel.
-This receipt contains no information; it is simply a marker intended to signify that the UNORDERED channel has received a packet at the specified sequence.
-To timeout a packet on an UNORDERED channel, one must provide a proof that a packet receipt does not exist for the packet's sequence by the specified timeout.
-Of course, timing out a packet on an UNORDERED channel simply triggers the application-specific timeout logic for that packet, and does not close the channel.
+    - Packets can be received in any order.

+    - IBC writes a packet receipt for each sequence receives in the UNORDERED channel.
+This receipt does not contain information; it is simply a marker intended to signify that the UNORDERED channel has received a packet at the specified sequence.

+    - To timeout a packet on an UNORDERED channel, a proof is required that a packet receipt **does not exist** for the packet's sequence by the specified timeout.

-For this reason, most modules should use UNORDERED channels as they require less liveness guarantees to function effectively for users of that channel.
+For this reason, most modules should use UNORDERED channels as they require fewer liveness guarantees to function effectively for users of that channel.

 ### [Acknowledgments](https://github.com/cosmos/ibc-go/blob/main/modules/core/04-channel)

 Modules can also choose to write application-specific acknowledgments upon processing a packet.
+Acknowledgments can be done:

-This acknowledgment can be done synchronously on `OnRecvPacket` if the module processes packets as soon as they are received from IBC module.
-Or acknowledgments can be done asynchronously if module processes packets at some later point after receiving the packet.
+- Synchronously on `OnRecvPacket` if the module processes packets as soon as they are received from IBC module.
+- Asynchronously if module processes packets at some later point after receiving the packet.

-Regardless, this acknowledgment data is opaque to IBC much like the packet `Data` and is treated by IBC as a simple byte string `[]byte`.
-It is incumbent on receiver modules to encode their acknowledgment so that the sender module can decode it correctly.
-This should be decided through version negotiation during the channel handshake.
+This acknowledgment data is opaque to IBC much like the packet `Data` and is treated by IBC as a simple byte string `[]byte`.
+Receiver modules must encode their acknowledgment so that the sender module can decode it correctly.
+The encoding must be negotiated between the two parties during version negotiation in the channel handshake.

 The acknowledgment can encode whether the packet processing succeeded or failed, along with additional information that allows the sender module to take appropriate action.

-After the acknowledgment has been written by the receiving chain, a relayer relays the acknowledgment back to the original sender module which  then executes application-specific acknowledgment logic using the contents of the acknowledgment.
-This can involve rolling back packet-send changes in the case of a failed acknowledgment (refunding senders).
+After the acknowledgment has been written by the receiving chain, a relayer relays the acknowledgment back to the original sender module.

+The original sender module then executes application-specific acknowledgment logic using the contents of the acknowledgment.

+- After an acknowledgement fails, packet-send changes can be rolled back (for example, refunding senders in ICS20).

-After an acknowledgment is received successfully on the original sender the chain, the IBC module deletes the corresponding packet commitment as it is no longer needed.
+- After an acknowledgment is received successfully on the original sender on the chain, the corresponding packet commitment is deleted since it is no longer needed.

 ## Further Readings and Specs